MARLAY POINT OVERNIGHT RACE

 The Marlay Point Overnight Race has been running on the Gippsland Lakes since 1969.
 It is the only overnight race for trailer sailors in Australia and has earned the reputation as the Sydney-Hobart for smaller yachts.

-Hosted by the Lake Wellington Yacht Club (LWYC) this iconic race runs on the Victorian Labour Day in March every year.
+Previously hosted by the Lake Wellington Yacht Club (LWYC), this iconic race that runs on the Victorian Labour Day in March every year is now hosted by Gippsland Lakes Yacht Club (GLYC) under the guidance of LWYC.
 Starting at sunset, competitors sail across Lake Wellington, through the McLennan Straits into Lake Victoria for the run home to Paynesville.

-In 2018, the CH Robinson Marlay Point Overnight Race will celebrate its 50th anniversary.
+In 2018, the CH Robinson Marlay Point Overnight Race celebrated its 50th anniversary.
 An achievement of which the small club (LWYC) is very proud.
-More than 200 yachts, and 600 crews, families and supporters from all over Australia, plus hundreds of spectators, are expected to converge on Marlay Point, 22km from Sale on Lake Wellington, for another spectacular sunset start.
+More than 200 yachts, and 600 crews, families and supporters from all over Australia, plus hundreds of spectators, converged on Marlay Point, 22km from Sale on Lake Wellington, for another spectacular sunset start.